josgabfer/UmbrellaAPI/README.md

 # -r is the roaming computers argument
 # -p is the API profile (Optional).

+# Request a list of sites
+python UmbrellaAPI.py -D -l -st -p {Profile-Name}

+# The tool requires specific options to get the data
+# -D seeks the Deployment API
+# -l is the list action operator
+# -st is the sites operator
+# -p is the API profile (Optional).

 # Creating

 # Create Tunnels from a file: